Skip to content

 FHSAs: Key Takeaways

-• Similar to an RRSP, your contributions reduce your taxable income, helping you save on taxes.
+• Similar to an RRSP, your contributions can reduce your taxable income, helping you save on taxes.

-• The FHSA must be closed within 15 years of opening or by the end of the year you turn 71, whichever comes first.
-Unused funds can be transferred to an RRSP or RRIF without affecting your RRSP contribution room.
+• Unused funds can be transferred to an RRSP or RRIF without affecting your RRSP contribution room.

 What Is the FHSA?

 The FHSA is a tax-free savings account that allows eligible Canadians to save up to $40,000 toward the purchase of their first home.
 Contributions to an FHSA are tax-deductible, like an RRSP, and withdrawals for a home purchase are tax-free, like a TFSA.
-This means you get upfront tax savings and don’t pay tax on any investment growth as long as the funds are used for a qualifying home purchase.
+This means you get upfront tax savings and don’t pay tax on any investment growth if funds are used for a qualifying home purchase.

 The FHSA was introduced by the Canadian government in 2023 to support first-time homebuyers in a challenging housing market.
-If you’re struggling to save for a down payment, this account could help you reach your goal more efficiently.
+If you’re saving for a down payment, this account could help you reach your goal.

 How Does the FHSA Work?